mthespian/ioniq5-and-ioniq6-dashboard-for-ha/README.md

 First off, let me start by what you 100% need to use this,

-For ioniq 5 N use the ioniq 5 n yaml's and the ioniqna and ioniqnb folders instead.
+For ioniq 5 N use the ioniq 5 n yaml's and the ioniq5na and ioniq5nb folders instead.

 IF you have a 2024 ioniq 5, please check your entities and if they contain 2024 before the name if so replace all code with 2024_ioniq_5 instead of ioniq_5